• Skip to primary navigation

 • 340

 Recipe VIDEO above.
-These muffins are a miracle - they stay moist for 4 to 5 days!!
+These muffins are a miracle – they stay fresh for 4 to 5 days!!
 KEY TIP: Do not over mix batter (causes dry muffin), stir until flour is just incorporated, few lumps is fine.
-This recipe will work with cup measures regardless of which country you are in, with the exception of Japan - please use weights provided.
+This recipe will work with cup measures regardless of which country you are in, with the exception of Japan – please use weights provided.

 Ingredients